openhab/openhab-docs/configuration/things.md

 Things that are added to openHAB from the inbox are maintained in an internal database as opposed to a manually defined `.things` file (see below).
 Unlike manually defined Things, if a Thing has configurable properties, these properties can be set through a user interface.

-**Attention:** It has to be noted, that Things and Items added through Paper UI / discovery to the internal database will **not** be written to configuration files.
+**Attention:** It has to be noted, that Things and Items added through the UI / discovery to the internal database will **not** be written to configuration files.
 Things and Items definitions can be distributed and mixed among the internal database and manually defined text files.

 See the [configuration tutorial]({{base}}/tutorials/beginner/configuration.html) for a step-by-step guide on how to configure Things using discovery.